 Formerly known as Elmhurst Dairy, Elmhurst maintains its’ ethical milk sourcing process by making the switch to plant based.
 Offering “milked plants” versus what is typically found in the supermarket – i.e thickened waters with added plants for flavor.
 The leading forces behind the transformative plant based milk scene are.
 Dr. Cheryl Mitchell and owner Henry Schwartz.

 These milks are unlike the conventional nut milks lacking nutrition – these plant based milks are cooked grains, nuts or seeds and release the nutrients that not only make the creamy plant milk, but stabilize it as well.
 Whole, raw nuts are cold milled to extract all protein, fat and nutrient content.
 In other words there is no need for added thickeners, emulsifiers, stabilizers, or oils.
 The end result is au natural .

 The entire line of milked nuts are vegan, lactose-free, kosher, and non-GMO certified.
-The Milked line comes in four varieties: Almond, Cashew, Hazelnut and Walnut.
+Elmhurst currently has Milked Walnuts, Almonds, Hazelnuts, and Cashews, in addition to its latest varieties; Peanuts, Peanuts Chocolate, Unsweetened Almonds, Unsweetened Hazelnuts, Brown Rice, and Oats.
 All the milks are enjoyable on its own and compliment beverages like coffee or this peanut punch recipe.
 Transforming it from a boring cup of jo into a fancy barista latte from a cafe.

 Got Milk?
 Try Elmhurst.